hkellaway/hkellaway.github.io/_posts/2015-07-05-swift-json-parsing-by-example.md

 Examples will demonstrate how each library handles: simple model creation, JSON to model translation, transforming values during translation, and translating nested models.
 These examples are not exhaustive of what each library is capable of.

+[I'd be remiss if I didn't mention that, since first publishing this post, I was inspired to write my own JSON parsing library, [Gloss](https://github.com/hkellaway/Gloss).
+Read more about that [here](/blog/2015/08/16/introducing-gloss-json-parsing-swift).]

 ## JSON

 JSON will be retrieved from the Github API using [Alamofire](https://github.com/Alamofire/Alamofire) for networking.
 The JSON retrieved is the representation of the repo for this demo: [https://api.github.com/repos/hkellaway/swift-json-comparison](https://api.github.com/repos/hkellaway/swift-json-comparison)